smgladkovskiy/go-mutesting/README.md

 PASS "/tmp/go-mutesting-208240643/example.go.4" with checksum 5720f1bf404abea121feb5a50caf672c
 PASS "/tmp/go-mutesting-208240643/example.go.5" with checksum d6c1b5e25241453128f9f3bf1b9e7741
 PASS "/tmp/go-mutesting-208240643/example.go.8" with checksum 6928f4458787c7042c8b4505888300a6
-The mutation score is 0.857143 (6 passed, 1 failed, 0 skipped, total is 7)
+The mutation score is 0.857143 (6 Passed, 1 failed, 0 skipped, total is 7)
 ```

 By comparing this output to the original output we can state that we now have 7 mutations instead of 8.